TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 So we have that this symmetric matrix can be written as a linear combination of matrices that represent orthogonal projections.
 ::::

-The construction we performed in the last example can be generalized.
+The construction we performed in the last example can be generalised.
 Which is the content of the last theorem in this section.

 ::::{prf:theorem} Spectral Decomposition of Symmetric Matrices
 :label: Thm:SymmetricMat:SpectralDecomp